open-estuary/github-blog-source/source/_posts/Binary-Files.md

 	Redhat:		TBD
 	Debian:		TBD
 	OpenEmbedded: TBD
+All these validated distributions can be delpoyed to target partition directly with following example command.

+	dd if=ubuntu-vivid.img of=/dev/sda2

 All original distributions without validation for this project's boards can be downloaded from follows: